“The least I can do is speak out for those who cannot speak for themselves.”

 6. Spay and neuter your pets; pay for a neighbor’s dog or a feral cat to also be spayed.

 7. If you are having trouble with wildlife on/with your property do not just contact a wildlife removal company, even if they claim to be “humane” and claim that they will relocate the animal(s).
-Talk with Humane Wildlife Services (a service connected with The Humane Society of the United States) or GeesePeace.
+You can find guidance on choosing a service here or GeesePeace.
 Both of these groups will have thoughtful ideas for wildlife conflict resolution that will respect all parties involved.

 8. Contact your local medical school and politely ask them to replace, refine, and terminate their use of live animals in their programs.